forax/virtual-bean/README.md

 ## Invocation handler and object injection

-A BeanFactory is also able to provide an implementation of abstract method by registering an _implementor_.
+A BeanFactory also provides implementations of abstract method by registering _implementors_.
+We can use that to implement dependency injection, of value or factory of values, supplier in Java.

 First we create an annotation `@Inject` and a registry able to register a supplier for an interface and call that supplier when asked for an instance of the interface.